aparnack/data_science/projects/springboard_capstone/readme.md

 1. You will have to clone or download the entire data_science repository into your local folder and unzip
 2. Go to the  data_science-master/projects/springboard_capstone/data and unzip the Building_Permits.csv file
 3. It might be unzipped into Building_Permits folder.
 Copy it one level up, to data_science-master/projects/springboard_capstone/data folder
 4. Now the project is ready to be run.
-Please run it in the order mentioned below in the list of code
+Please run it in the order mentioned under "---code---".
+Otherwise it will throw errors.

 ## Project Title: Predicting Building Permit Issuance Times